bitmagier/json-lines-viewer/README.md

   -V, --version
           Print version

+Program Navigation:
+  * Use cursor keys and page keys to scroll on a screen
+  * `Enter` opens a detail screen for the selected line; `Esc` goes back to the parent screen (also exits program on main screen)
+  * Use `Ctrl-f` to open a Find dialog; `Esc` leaves the Find dialog; `down/up` jumps to the next/previous finding; a match/miss is indicated by green/red brackets
+  * Use `Ctrl-s` to save current settings.
+Actual settings are always coming from commandline options and the config file if it exists
 ```

 ### Example
 ```
-json-lines-viewer --field-order @timestamp,level,application_id,message,application_version,land,host_ipv4,host_name,thread_name,correlation_id,logger_name logs-export-xxxxx.zip
+json-lines-viewer --field-order @timestamp,level,application_id,message,application_version,host_ipv4 logs-export-xxxxx.zip
 ```

-## Program navigation / usage

-- Use Cursor Keys and PageUp/PageDown to navigate on a page
-- Use `Enter` to go into details of a selected line and `Esc` to go back to a parent screen (also exits program on Main screen)
-- Use `Ctrl-f` opens a find dialog on the bottom to find lines containing a string. `Esc` leaves the find dialog.
-Use cursor Down/Up here to navigate to the next/previous finding.
-- Use `Ctrl-s` to save current settings.
-The actual settings are always coming from commandline options and a previously saved config file.